Anne Marie Treisman: Pioneer in Selective Attention and Visual Perception

 Anne Treisman's research fundamentally changed the way psychologists understand attention and perception.
 Her Attenuation Model of Attention and Feature Integration Theory remain central to modern cognitive psychology and have inspired countless studies on selective attention, visual search, and perceptual binding.

 Treisman’s work also had practical applications in fields such as interface design, where understanding how people process visual information can help in designing more effective user interfaces.
-In 2013, she received the prestigious National Medal of Science from President Barack Obama for her contributions to the field of psychology.

 Notable Works